-y 2008, Battered Women's Support Services (BWSS) had become increasingly alarmed by the growing number of women accessing our services who have been arrested for allegedly perpetrating domestic violence against their partners.
+In recent years, Battered Women's Support Services (BWSS) has become increasingly alarmed by the growing number of women accessing its services who have been arrested for allegedly perpetrating domestic violence against their partners.

-In our experience, these arrests are occurring despite the fact that in all cases the women were in relationships where their partners were abusing them.
-What is clear is that some very worrying patterns are emerging.
-For example, women accessing BWSS' services nearly always claim to be acting to protect themselves when they were arrested.
-The police have also been involved in relation to the partner's abuse on previous occasions.
+In BWSS' experience, these arrests are occurring despite the fact that in all cases the women were in relationships where they were being abused by their partners, and it is clear that some very worrying patterns are emerging.
+For example, women accessing BWSS' services nearly always claim to be acting to protect themselves when they were arrested, and often the police have been involved in relation to the partner's abuse on previous occasions.
 It is also concerning that many women who are being arrested are from immigrant backgrounds.

 There are huge legal, social, economic and emotional consequences for women who are arrested, which may include the involvement of MCFD, loss of child custody to a violent partner, the inability to find employment with a criminal conviction, incarceration and even deportation.
-These consequences add significantly to the burden already being shouldered by women who are victims of relationship violence.
-Further, women's negative experience of the criminal justice system may in many cases make them more vulnerable to further abuse.
+These consequences add significantly to the burden already being shouldered by women who are victims of relationship violence, and women's negative experience of the criminal justice system may in many cases make them more vulnerable to further abuse.

-Given the increasing prevalence of woman arrest and the dire consequences of being arrested, it is critical that advocates are proactive in assisting women who have been arrested.
-Women who are arrested should be provided with appropriate information, support and advocacy.
+Given the increasing prevalence of woman arrest and the dire consequences of being arrested, it is critical that advocates are proactive in assisting women who have been arrested, and that these women are provided with appropriate information, support and advocacy.
 This tool is designed to assist advocates to provide these services.